emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

 I was a little dizzy and my pulse was loudly pushing blood through my ears.
 I absentmindedly walked across my living room and remembered how much I loved this house and something I said to Liz when our offer was accepted on it.
 I hadn't even realized what I had been doing with my body while my mind went elsewhere.

-> I've written about what happened next three times and every time I look at it afterwards it's not something I want to publish.
+> I've written about what happened next three times, and every time I look at it afterwards it's not something I want to publish.
-{: .notice--warning}
+{:.notice--warning}

 I forced myself to take a few steps back, and in a bit of a panic, I made it back to my car.
 Somehow I made it to the parking garage where my friend Mari would rescue me over the telephone.
 I don't use that word lightly.
 It was a rescue.
 I never thought I would get there, but I was there.
 I was afraid, because of my friend Sam. *Our* friend, Sam.
 I resolved to never be in that situation ever again.
 It's one of the reasons I started writing about this in the first place. [^findingwater]